 Bar Garlochí occupies a corner of Seville's Casco Antiguo on Calle Boteros, drawing a crowd that comes specifically for the back bar rather than the neighbourhood foot traffic.
-The space reads as a serious spirits destination in a city better known for manzanilla and montilla, placing it in a small peer set of Andalusian bars where the bottle collection does the talking.
+The space reads as a serious spirits destination in a city better known for manzanilla and montilla, placing it in a small comparable set of Andalusian bars where the bottle collection does the talking.
 It is the kind of address that rewards repeat visits from those already oriented toward craft drinking.

 A Back Bar That Reorients the Room